George Hodel: Murder and rape suspect

+Hodel was also allegedly interviewed as a suspect in the June 1949 murder of Louise Springer, the "Green Twig Murder", whose body was found a few blocks from where Short's was found.
+Evidence to support this accusation was not available publicly until July 2018.
+In July 2018 Sandi Nichols of Indianapolis, Indiana, discovered a three-page "Dying Declaration Letter" written by her grandfather, W. Glenn Martin, dated October 26, 1949.
+Martin had worked as an LAPD informant, and wrote the letter to be publicized in the event either of his then-teenage daughters came to harm.
+The Martin letter, reproduced in full in the chapter "Afterword" in Steve Hodel's Black Dahlia Avenger III, went on to name a man called "GH", identifying GH as a personal acquaintance of Martin and an LAPD detective.
+Martin also alleged GH was the killer of both Short and Springer, but claimed GH was being protected by high ranking officials.
+Steve Hodel argues information in the Martin letter, if accurate, shows LAPD officers saw George Hodel as a murder suspect some three months prior to his arrest on sex abuse charges in October of that same year.

-In October 1949, Hodel's name was mentioned in a formal written report to the grand jury as one of five prime suspects in the Short murder, but none of the named suspects was submitted to the grand jury for consideration for indictment, as the investigation was still ongoing.
+In October 1949, Hodel's name was mentioned in a formal written report to the grand jury as one of five prime suspects in the Short murder.
+None of the named suspects was submitted to the grand jury for consideration for indictment, as the investigation was still ongoing.
+However, another memo indicated Hodel was later eliminated by the LAPD as a suspect for the Short murder, mainly because police had a detailed timeline of Short's whereabouts and could not established she and Hodel ever met.

 Hodel obtained a degree in psychiatry and counseled prisoners in the Territorial prison in Hawaii for three years, then moved on to the Philippines, where he started a new family, and appears to have remained until 1990, finally dying in 1999 in San Francisco without charges ever being filed.
-However, his son Steve has written that he believes Hodel re-entered the United States multiple times each year from 1958 through 1988 and specifically in 1966–1969 to commit more murders, and then return to the Philippines.
+However, his son Steve has written that he believes Hodel re-entered the United States multiple times each year from 1958 through 1988 and specifically in 1966–1969 to commit more murders including those attributed to the Zodiac Killer, and then return to the Philippines.
+In later years, Steve Hodel claimed to have found eight persons who said George was acquainted with Short.